fumikito/wp-hamazon/readme.md

-#  WP Hamazon
+# Hamazon

 Contributors: Takahashi_Fumiki, hametuha
-Tags: amazon, affiliate, linkshare, rakuten, dmm, phg
+Tags: amazon, affiliate, dmm, phg
 Requires at least: 4.7
 Tested up to: 4.8.2
 Requires PHP: 5.4
 Stable tag: 3.0.0

-You can add affiliate link in post content via Amazon, Rakute and etc.
+You can add affiliate link in post content via Amazon, iTunes, DMM.

 ##  Description

-WordPressの投稿編集画面にアフィリエイトリンク挿入ショートコードを追加することができます。
-メディアアップローダーボタンの脇に各アフィリエイトサービスのボタンが表示されるようになるので、そちらをクリックしてください。
-クリックすると検索画面になるので、該当する商品を探し、ショートコードを挿入してください。
+You can add affiliate link in visual editor button.
+Search on editor and add it immediately.

-### 対応しているアフィリエイトサービス
+### Available Services

-* Amazon
+* Amazon Advertising API
-* 楽天
-* リンクシェア
-* PHG
+* PHG iTunes affiliate
-* DMM
+* DMM affiliate

+### Deprecated

+These services below are deprecated.

+* Rakuten
+* Linkshare

 ##  Installation

-1. `wp-hamazon`フォルダーを`/wp-content/plugins/`ディレクトリにアップロードしてください。
+1. Upload `wp-hamazon` folder in `/wp-content/plugins/` directory.
-1. プラグインを有効化してください。
+1. Activate plugin.
-1. 設定 > アフィリエト設定へ移動し、必要な情報を入力してください。
+1. Go to `Setting > Affiliate Setting` and enter credentials.

 ##  Screenshots

-1. このようなボタンが追加されます
+1. You can search affiliate like this screen.

 ##  Changelog

+### 3.0.0

+* All codes are rewriten.
+* Drop Rakuten and Linkshare.
+Shortcodes are now empty.
+* Ready for [Shortcake](https://ja.wordpress.org/plugins/shortcode-ui/).
+Now you can preview shortcode resutl.
+* If you feel this version breaks your site, stay old verison or contact me via [support forum]().

 ### 2.3.1